 Brands are coming up with more and more creative ways to curate their feeds.
 Some common methods include using the same colour scheme across all posts and designs on the platform, having a specific pattern and schedule, using the same fonts and keeping the use of emojis consistent and on-brand.

 You might think, how can aesthetics be that important?
 It is important for the audience to visually see consistency in your content.
 People who follow you expect to see the same quality, branding and overall message across your content as that is the reason why they have followed you in the first place.
 This even includes the filters you use, the type of imagery, the caption, Instagram highlights, bio, profile picture, account name etc.

 Here is an example of a curated Instagram feed.
-In a quick glance, you immediately get the vibe of SJO SKIN’s content and what to expect when you follow them.
-If you’re looking for natural, pastel, positive and inspiring content about skincare and wellbeing, this is the brand for you.
+In a quick glance, you immediately get the vibe of Our Neighbourhood’s content and what to expect when you follow them.
+If you’re looking for bright, inviting workspaces then this is the brand for you.

 A great free application for planning your Instagram feed is UNUM.
 You can also use Planoly (it’s free!) to plan and schedule your posts to be posted directly to Instagram.
 These applications allow you to visually see the look of your feed, making sure you can arrange your posts strategically.

 If you’re looking for quick and easy photo-editing apps to make sure you’re consistent with your filters, check out this post where we discuss the best photo editing apps for Instagram.

 Your account handle and account name can make a huge difference whether you come up on Instagram search results when looking for a specific keyword.

 For example, if you’re a skincare brand named Cloud, and you just put Cloud as your account name, it doesn’t quite reaffirm Instagram that you’re a skincare company.
 Cloud could mean anything, from software solutions to comfy pillows.